Kemi Badenoch thinks people leaving Conservatives is a ‘good thing’

 Her comments come as Nigel Farage’s Reform party has taken a steady stream of councillors from the Tories in Scotland in recent months.

-On Thursday, Aberdeenshire representative Lauren Knight was the latest to defect.
-Reform has claimed to have 11,000 members north of the border.
+On Thursday, Lauren Knight, who represents the Huntly, Strathbogie and Howe of Alford ward on Aberdeenshire Council, defected to Reform.
+The party has claimed to have 11,000 members north of the border.

 Reform recently surged in the Hamilton, Larkhall and Stonehouse Holyrood by-election, rising to third place and coming close to the SNP in the seat, which was won by Labour’s Davy Russell.